 Bottom line: Terraform makes a lot of things easier, but you still need to understand enough about Azure to make things work smoothly.

-The good news is that things can only get better from here, since Azure APIs and integrations keep expanding and Microsoft (, incidentally) stays the course.
+The good news is that things can only get better from here, since Azure APIs and integrations keep expanding and Microsoft (my current employer, incidentally) stays the course.

 In Closing